laylukas/angular-material-collection/README.md

 1. # *Creating a New Issue*
     - Go to your GitHub repository and navigate to the **Issues** tab.
     - Click **New Issue** to create a new issue.
     - Give the issue a descriptive title and add details in the description about the task, bug, or feature.
     - Assign labels, milestone, or assignees if relevant, then click **Submit new issue**.

 2. # *Creating a New Branch for the Issue*
-   - In your local project, make sure you’re in the `main` branch (or the default branch) by running:
+    - In your local project, make sure you’re in the `main/master` branch (or the default branch) by running:

      ```bash```
-    git checkout main
+    git checkout main/master

     - Create a new branch from `main`, naming it according to the issue (e.g., `issue-#<issue-number>-description`), with:

      ```bash```
      git checkout -b issue-#<issue-number>-description

     - This will create and switch to a new branch for the issue.

+    - you can also do this **in git** by clicking on the issue -> **create new branch**

 3. # *Switching Between Branches*
     - To switch back to `main` or any other branch, use:

      ```bash```
      git checkout <branch-name>

     - Check which branch you’re currently on at any time with:

      ```bash```
      git branch